SPACE SYMPOSIUM SPEAKERS

 Dr. Laurie Leshin

-Leshin is the first woman to serve as JPL director, a role that also includes serving as Vice President at Caltech, which manages JPL for NASA.
-Leshin is also a Bren Professor of Geochemistry and Planetary Science at Caltech and will continue as co-investigator for two instruments on NASA’s Mars Curiosity rover.
+She is a former Bren Professor of Geochemistry and Planetary Science at Caltech and a co-investigator for two instruments on NASA’s Mars Curiosity rover.

 Related Sessions